Eterea/blender/docs/tips.md

 ##### Method:

-Christensen-Burley = faster, less accurate, good for soft forms.
+- Christensen-Burley = faster, less accurate, good for soft forms.

-Random Walk = more accurate, ideal for thin/fine detail.
+- Random Walk = more accurate, ideal for thin/fine detail.

-Random Walk (Skin) = designed for Skin shading
+- Random Walk (Skin) = designed for Skin shading

 ##### Settings:

-• Base Color > Controls what color the subsurface scattering has, not only the base color.
+- Base Color → Controls what color the subsurface scattering has, not only the base color.

-• Subsurface Weight > Controls how much subsurface scattering is applied.
+- Subsurface Weight → Controls how much subsurface scattering is applied.

-• Radius > Controls the scattering distance per RGB channel.
+- Radius → Controls the scattering distance per RGB channel.

 	- For example, Radius = (1.0, 0.2, 0.1) means red light scatters farther than blue.

-• Scale > Multiplies the radius globally.
+- Scale → Multiplies the radius globally.

-• IOR (Index of Refraction)
+---

+- IOR (INDEX OF REFRACTION)

-Controls how much light bends inside the material (like it does in glass or skin).
+	- Controls how much light bends inside the material (like it does in glass or skin).

-In SSS, IOR affects the intensity and angle of internal scattering.
+	- In SSS, IOR affects the intensity and angle of internal scattering.

-Typical values: 1.3 – 1.5 for most plastics and skin.
+	- Typical values: 1.3 – 1.5 for most plastics and skin.

-Higher IOR = stronger internal reflections and more focused scattering.
+	- Higher IOR = stronger internal reflections and more focused scattering.

-Think of it as the “density” of the material to light.
+	- Think of it as the “density” of the material to light.
 Water is ~1.33, plastic ~1.45.

-• Anisotropy (for Subsurface)
+---

+- ANISOTROPY (FOR SUBSURFACE)

-Controls directionality of subsurface scattering.
+	- Controls directionality of subsurface scattering.

-Values range from:
+	- Values range from:

-0.0 → Isotropic scattering (light spreads equally in all directions).
+		- 0.0 → Isotropic scattering (light spreads equally in all directions).

-> 0.0 → Forward scattering (light mostly travels forward — like wax or gelatin).
+		- Larger than 0.0 → Forward scattering (light mostly travels forward — like wax or gelatin).

-< 0.0 → Backward scattering (light tends to bounce back — useful for thin, fibrous materials).
+		- Smaller than 0.0 → Backward scattering (light tends to bounce back — useful for thin, fibrous materials).

+---

-Example use: Wax, skin, or frosted plastic > try Anisotropy = 0.2 – 0.8
+Example use: Wax, skin, or frosted plastic → try Anisotropy = 0.2 – 0.8

-Powdery or soft materials > use lower or zero anisotropy
+Powdery or soft materials → use lower or zero anisotropy

 ---